mdolab/.github/azure/README.md

 1. Go to the pipeline on Azure
 2. Click on the three dots next to "Run pipeline"
 3. Click on "status badge"
-4. Set "Branch" to "master"
+4. Set "Branch" to "main"
 5. Copy the text for "Sample markdown" and paste it into README

 ### Step 7: Create PR

-1. Create pull request to `master`
+1. Create pull request to `main`
 2. Ensure the Azure jobs start and appear in the pull request

 ## PyPI with Azure